 Now that your customers know who you are and what you do, show them how you’re going to make their lives easier by adding in your products, services, and offerings to your homepage.

-The goal is to get your customer to click and learn more about the product/service by taking them to a page that goes into detail on the features, pricing and ultimately, how to attain it.
+The goal is to get your customers to click and learn more about the product/service by taking them to a page that goes into detail on the features, pricing and ultimately, how to attain it.

-Having a dedicated page for each offering will enable you to tell your customer all about it.
+Having a dedicated page for each offering will enable you to tell your customers all about it.
 If you grab their attention they keep interacting with your website and you will get a chance to tell them how awesome you are and why they should work with you.

 Featured projects and client testimonials are also a good way to show off that you’re great at what you do.

 4. Social Proof

 Social media proof is so relevant and necessary for any and every business these days – it is the 21st Century after all!
 It falls into the category of ‘trust-building’, in that if you don’t have even a basic presence on social media people won’t take your business seriously.